Spacial/csstuff/README.md

 * [Creating an animation demonstrating astronomical parallax in IDL](https://github.com/jradavenport/plx_gif)
 * [Computing a final Tiangong-1 pass with Python](http://rhodesmill.org/brandon/2018/tiangong/)

+## NASA

+* [Tindallgrams](http://tindallgrams.net/): In 1966, as the American space program was working furiously towards a moon landing, Howard W. “Bill” Tindall, Jr., an expert on orbital mechanics, was sent by NASA to MIT to oversee the development of software for the spacecraft guidance systems.

 # Chemistry

 * [Periodic Table – Royal Society of Chemistry](http://www.rsc.org/periodic-table/)